Nooneokf/temp-mail/public/blog/is-temp-mail-safe.md

 No. Temp mail should never be used for personal, financial, or recoverable accounts.

 ### ❓ How long does a temp email last?
-It varies by provider—FreeCustom.Email typically retains inboxes for 15–30 minutes per session.
+It varies by provider—tempmail.encorebot.me typically retains inboxes for 15–30 minutes per session.

 ---

 ## 📘 Author Note

-> *Written by [Dishant Singh](https://github.com/DishantSinghDev), privacy advocate and founder of FreeCustom.Email, combining first-hand experience with modern best practices in secure email workflows.*
+> *Written by [Dishant Singh](https://github.com/DishantSinghDev), privacy advocate and founder of tempmail.encorebot.me, combining first-hand experience with modern best practices in secure email workflows.*

 ---